brownieboy/kendo-webpack-bugtest/README.md

 ###Environment
-The code in this repostiory uses Node/npm to install its dependencies.
+The code in this repository uses Node/npm to install its dependencies.
 Setup instructions are:

 1. Install [Node/npm](https://nodejs.org/en/download/) if you don't have it already.
 For Windows, you'll also need a bash shell, which you get if you install [Github for Windows] (https://desktop.github.com/) (make sure you tick the box to install the shell).
 1. In a bash window, git clone this repository.